eveseat/docs/docs/styling.md

     - `/var/www/seat/public/custom-layout-mini.css`
     - `/var/www/seat/public/custom-layout.css`

-Those file are loaded automatically by the core if detected - you have nothing else to do to enable them.
+These files are loaded automatically if they are detected - you have nothing else to do to enable them.